-2.11.
-Sample Design:
+Sample Design: 2.11.

-The Labor Force Survey sample was redesigned the introduction of the new sample design began in Q4 2021.
-As explained below, the final feature of the new design - sample rotation will be fully implemented in Q1 2021.
+The Labor Force Survey sample was redesigned and the introduction of the new sample design began in Q4 2021.
+As explained below, the final feature of the new design - sample rotation was fully implemented in Q1 2021.